jdreaver/rust-os/README.md

 ## TODO

-- Fix physical memory allocator giving out memory at address 0 because limine memory map starts at 0x1000
+- BUG: Fix physical memory allocator giving out memory at address 0.
+I think we are overwriting the bitmap itself somehow.
+Are we not properly reserving the bitmap data itself?
-  - I think we should explicitly only use memory that limine says is free.
-We are currently just marking reserved memory, but maybe we should instead mark all memory as reserved and only mark free memory.
+  - I think we are straight up not marking the bitmap memory as used in bootstrap.rs!
 - Filesystem
   - Don't load entire inode table.
 Currently it loads 512 blocks!
 Just load the necessary block.
   - Rename `BlockReader` to `BlockDevice`